Leclerc LogoWhy Choose the Weavebird Computer-Dobby Weaving Loom

 • Prices may differ depending upon specific loom configuration and options ordered

-• AVL A-Series loom configured with e-Lift harness ($3,495 option with Compu-Dobby III) assist system to provide comparable treadling as Weavebird
+• AVL A-Series loom configured with e-Lift shaft ($3,815 option) assist system to provide comparable treadling as Weavebird

-• The Toika 32 shaft configuration quoted is a 59" width loom.
+• The Toika 32 shaft configuration quoted is a 59" width loom as a narrower version is not available.

 More Information?